Submissions for PAX East 2017 are open now. Submit your game here.

 Late submissions (submissions that are not completed before the deadline) have an additional fee of $60, therefore $100 total.
 To avoid paying the late fee: Please ensure you complete your submission before the deadline has passed.

-PAX West 2016: PAX West takes place in Seattle, WA, September 2nd-5th.
-For a typical 10ft x 10ft MEGABOOTH space at PAX we tell groups to budget somewhere around ~$5K depending on your setup, merchandise and other expenses.
+PAX East 2017: PAX East takes place in Boston, MA.
+For a typical 10ft x 10ft MEGABOOTH space at PAX we advise teams to budget somewhere around ~$5K depending on your setup, merchandise and other expenses.
 This does not include travel.

 Here are some good write-ups that explain in detail what your expected budget could be, including potential hidden costs, for PAX.

 We estimate a MINIBOOTH space to cost around $1500, depending on the number of days you show (2 or 4).

 MEGABOOTH: Full booth spaces are bought and run by your own team within the Indie MEGABOOTH showcase area.
 You’ll be invoiced by PAX for your space and be individually responsible for all logistics including electric, booth design, merchandise, set-up, equipment, etc. We provide information and guidance along with group packages and sponsorship opportunities but you have ultimate ownership over the space.

 The MINIBOOTH: This is an opportunity for groups with limited resources to show their game.
 We provide space, basic setup and some PR.
 Games may not show for the entire conference, as schedules are determined based on interest and available space.
 You’ll also be included in the mailing list, networking events, parties and sponsorship opportunities.

 • William Chyr (developer of Manifold Garden) on his MINIBOOTH experience at PAX East 2014: http://forums.tigsource.com/index.php?topic=37314.msg1016469#msg1016469

 How do you select which games to show?

 Additionally, you may read this series on how we run our submissions process: